Gear4Music/Rosedale BTS-500G baritone saxophone

 The point screws are of the pseudo

 type.
 The keys that use them appear to be well fitted for the time

-I say 'as and when' because unlike the altos and tenors that come in at
+I say 'as and when' because unlike the altos and tenors that come

-these horns - it might even be worth contemplating
+maintenance on these horns - it might even be worth contemplating

 the price or a repad one day if the retail price doesn't dip much

 The setup was good, with the action being really quite well adjusted

 in terms of key height.
-Likewise the spring tension - though I did find
+Likewise the spring tension - though I did

-(cigarette lighter fluid will sort this) -
+tad sticky initially (cigarette lighter fluid will sort this) -

 mentioned this baritone had a peg stand - and here it is.